 This Specific Piece

-The pink tourmaline in quartz of this ring exhibits the characteristic phenomenon of Brazilian material: prismatic rubellite crystals trapped within the crystalline network of quartz during the growth phase in the pegmatite.
-The tourmaline crystals have their own distribution pattern — the density of needles, the zones of pink color concentration, the transparency of the surrounding quartz — all of which is specific to this cabochon and not replicated in another piece.
+The pink tourmaline in quartz in this ring exhibits the characteristic phenomenon of Brazilian material: prismatic rubellite crystals trapped within the crystalline network of quartz during the growth phase in the pegmatite.
+The density of needles, the concentration zones of pink color, and the transparency of the surrounding quartz are specific to this cabochon and are not replicated in any other piece.

-The 925 silver setting features handcrafted engraving on the margins surrounding the cabochon.
-The engraving gives texture to the metal without visually overpowering the stone — the frame acts as a background with its own character, not competing with the pink.
-The band has a moderate profile, suitable for size 17.
+The 925 silver setting features handcrafted engraving on the margins surrounding the cabochon — the frame acts as a background with its own character, without competing with the pink of the stone.

 How Tourmaline Crystals Form in Quartz